 Black locust not only fixes nitrogen but also improves the physical structure of the soil.
 Its leaf litter is high in nutrients and decomposes quickly, adding organic matter to the soil.
 This organic matter enhances soil aeration and water retention, making it more hospitable for other plants.

 In mixed-planting systems, black locust’s nitrogen contribution can boost the growth of neighboring trees and crops.
-For example, it has been used effectively in agroforestry systems to enhance the yield of companion species like black walnut, chestnut, and various fruit trees.
+For example, it has been used effectively in agroforestry systems to enhance the yield of companion species like black walnut, chestnut, and various fruit trees, fostering black locust and biodiversity.

 Black locust has been used successfully in land reclamation projects around the globe.
 Some notable examples include: